 Thanks so very, very much for your interest and help in furthering one of the research aims of the Immortalist Society.
 Scientific research has been the "mother's milk" of much of the progress of mankind.
 The determination of thousands of people down through the ages to understand the origins of sickness and death and to fight against these two scourges of mankind have been the reason that so many of us today benefit from the marvelous advances in medical science.
 Those of us in the Immortalist Society believe that our efforts in setting up the Organ Cryopreservation Prize represent just another step in that long and honorable tradition.
 By contributing to this effort, you will have the satisfaction of knowing that you are trying to be of assistance in a very, very worthy cause.

-After raising a clear amount of fifty thousand dollars, or by a different clear amount as of January 1st, 2017,the amount of the prize shall then be continually raised in total depending on whatever donations come in after the raising of fifty thousand dollars in clear money or after January 1st, 2017.
+The prize shall be continually raised in total depending on whatever donations and/or corporate pledges come in.
 Further, any additional monies accrued by savings and/or investment, less any reasonable expenses incurred, shall be added to the initial prize money.
-All monies raised shall be subject to savings and investment and general management towards the purposes of the prize as directed by the Board of Directors of the Immortalist Society and their decision shall be final..
+All monies raised shall be subject to savings and investment and general management towards the purposes of the prize as directed by the Board of Directors of the Immortalist Society and any decision of the Board of Directors shall be final.

-2) The prize monies shall be awarded to the first person or group that successfully and verifiably brings a mammalian heart, lung, liver, kidney, or pancreas to a cryogenic temperature (any temperature that can be demonstrated to permit storage of said organ with virtually no change or decay over hundreds of years--typically approximately -120 Celsius or colder).
-Other complete internal mammalian organs as pre-approved by the Immortalist Society may be considered as valid for purposes of winning the award.
+2. The prize monies shall be awarded to the first person or group that successfully and verifiably brings a mammalian heart, lung, liver, or pancreas to a cryogenic temperature (any temperature that can be demonstrated to permit storage of said organ with virtually no change or decay over hundreds of years--typically approximately -120 Celsius or colder) and then verifiably restores it to full function as described further in the rules below.
+Other complete internal mammalian organs, if approved by the Immortalist Society, may be considered as valid for purposes of winning the award.
 All organs used in experimental work must be at least ten grams or greater in weight.
 The Immortalist Society will not accept skin or other "simple" organs for the purposes of the awarding of this prize.
-At present, again, the organs eligible for successful awarding of the prize are mammalian heart, lung, liver, kidney, or pancreas.
-Individuals interested in utilizing other organs in an attempt to win the prize should contact the Immortalist Society for pre-approval of their choice.
+Individuals/entities interested in utilizing other organs than those listed above in an attempt to win the prize should contact the Immortalist Society for consideration of their choice.

-3) Any said organ mentioned in Requirement Number Two immediately above shall be stored with the entire organ at said temperature for a minimum of three hours.
+3. Any said organ mentioned in Rule 2 immediately above shall be stored with the entire organ at said temperature for a minimum of three hours.

-4).
-Said organ mentioned in Requirement Number Two shall then be transplanted back into an animal and shall show said organ to be sufficiently non-injured to perform its normal biological function at a clinically acceptable level for a period of not less than nine months after transplantation.
+4. Said organ mentioned in Rule 2 shall then be transplanted back into an animal and shall show said organ to be sufficiently non-injured to perform its normal biological function at a clinically acceptable level for a continuous period of not less than nine months after transplantation.

-5) The research individual or group must verifiably reproduce the positive results mentioned above at least one time after the first one, using no materials from the initial success OR must provide the method used so that another individual or team can and does duplicate, and thereby verify the procedure using no materials from the initial success.
+5. The research individual or group must verifiably, to the satisfaction of the Immortalist Society, reproduce the positive results mentioned above at least one time after the initial success, using no materials from the initial success OR must provide the method used so that another individual or team can and does duplicate, to the satisfaction of the Immortalist Society, and thereby verify, the procedure using no materials from the initial success.
 The individual or team attempting to verify and duplicate the initial success can be chosen by the original research individual or group provided that said verification individual or team is acceptable to the Immortalist Society or its chosen representative, if any.

-6) All experimental work done shall follow generally accepted principles, laws, and regulations for the humane treatment of experimental animals as are in place in the United States of America and in the State of Michigan during the time of any experiments carried out.
-The Immortalist Society reserves the right to add to/modify said principles at its discretion so far as they do not conflict with existing United States laws and regulations or laws and regulations of the State of Michigan.
+6. All experimental work done shall follow generally accepted principles, laws, and regulations for the humane treatment of experimental animals as are in place in the United States of America and in the State of Michigan during the time of any experiments carried out.
+The Immortalist Society reserves the right to add to/modify said principles at its discretion insofar as they do not conflict with existing United States laws and regulations or laws and regulations of the State of Michigan.

-7) These rules can be modified or amended at any time by the Immortalist Society or its chosen representative, if any, if it is determined, in their sole discretion, that such modification(s) or amendment(s) is/are necessary to fulfill the intent of the prize.
+7. These rules can be modified or amended at any time by the Immortalist Society or its chosen representative, if any, if it is determined, in their sole discretion, that such modification(s) or amendment(s) is/are needed or desired.

-8) Applications for the prize must be made by United States Postal Service Certified Mail or a generally equivalent means to the Society or its chosen representative, if any.
+8. Applications for the prize must be made by United States Postal Service Certified Mail or a generally equivalent means and sent to the Immortalist Society or its chosen representative, if any.
 The rules in place on the date of the receipt of the application shall be the rules governing the awarding of the prize.